dcsoft-yyf/JIEJIE.NET/README.md

 SampleWinApp!SampleWinApp.Program.Main() Program.cs
 ```
  This call stack maby point out how to crack the software.
- Then change source to :
+ <br/>Then you can change source to :
  ```C#
  private void btnAbout_Click(object sender, EventArgs e) {